-For 2019, the annual long-term incentive targets set by the ET Compensation Committee for the named executive officers were 900% of annual base salary for Mr. McCrea and 500% of annual base salary for Messrs.
+For 2020, the annual long-term incentive targets set by the ET Compensation Committee for the named executive officers were 900% of annual base salary for Mr. McCrea and 500% of annual base salary for Messrs.
 Long, Ramsey and Mason.
 The targets of the named executive officers were the same as the prior year's targets.

 The annual long-term incentive targets are used as the basis to determine the target number of units to be awarded to the eligible participant, including the named executive officers.
 A multiple of base salary is used to set the pool target, that number is then divided by a weighted average price determined by considering ET's modified total unitholder return "(TUR") performance as measured against the average return of ET's identified peer group over defined time periods.
-For purposes of establishing an initial price, ET utilizes a 60 trading-day trailing weighted average price of ET common units prior to November 1, 2019.
+The modified TUR is designed to create a recognition of a performance adjustment to the equity awards based on the prior periods measured to add an element of performance impact in setting grant date value even though the RSUs and CRSUs themselves are a time-vested vehicle.
+For purposes of establishing an initial price, ET utilizes a 60 trading-day trailing weighted average price of ET common units prior to November 13, 2020.
 This average trading price is then subject to adjustment when ET's TUR is more than 5% greater or less than that of its identified peer group.
 If the TUR analysis yields a result that is within 5% percent of its identified peer group, the ET Compensation Committee will simply use the 60 trading day trailing weighted average price divided by the applicable salary multiple to establish a target pool for each eligible participant, including the named executive officers.
-If ET's TUR is outside of the 5% deviation, the 60 trading day trailing weighted average will be adjusted up or down based on ET's performance as compared to the identified group.
+If ET's TUR is outside of the 5% deviation, the 60 trading day trailing weighted average will be adjusted up or down to a maximum of 15% from the trailing weighted average price based on ET's performance as compared to the identified group.
 For 2019, the peer group included the following:

 - Enterprise Products Partners, L.P.

 - The Williams Companies, Inc.

-- Phillips 66
+- Phillips 66 Partners LP

 - Kinder Morgan, Inc.

 - Plains All American Pipeline, L.P.

-- · MPLX LP
+- MPLX LP

-For 2019, the Partnership's TUR underperformed the identified peer group based on the average of the identified three comparison periods: (i) year-to-date 2019, (ii) trailing twelve months, and (iii) full-year 2018.
-Consequently, the 2019 long-term incentive base price was increased to reduce the total available restricted pool by approximately 13%.
+For 2020, the Partnership's TUR underperformed the identified peer group by between 14% and 16% based on the average of the identified three comparison periods: (i) year-to-date 2020, (ii) trailing twelve months, and (iii) full-year 2019.
+Consequently, the 2020 long-term incentive base price was increased to reduce the total available restricted pool by approximately 15%.